 Havarti is a super creamy and mild cheese, and it melts down to total perfection.
 Dill is a classic pairing for Havarti cheese, and just so happens to be a perfect pairing for potatoes as well.
 Combine the three and you’ve got a twice-baked potato trifecta that can’t be beaten.

-Twice baked potatoes begin just like an oven-baked potato.
+Twice-baked potatoes begin just like an oven-baked potato.
 To start things off, you’ll scrub the potatoes clean of any dirt or debris, then pat them dry.
-Place the potatoes on a sheet pan, drizzle them with canola oil and give ’em a hefty sprinkle of Kosher salt.
+Place them on a sheet pan, drizzle them with canola oil and give ’em a hefty sprinkle of Kosher salt.
 This helps the skin to crisp up nicely and adds a great deal of flavor to the outside of the potatoes.
-It’s actually one of my daughter’s favorite parts of twice baked potatoes.

 After you’ve shown the outside a little love, it’s off to bake in a 425° oven until they are perfectly tender on the inside.

 3. CUT IN HALF AND SCOOP

 Once the potatoes have cooked through, they’ll come out of the oven and will need a little time to cool down.
 You don’t want to slice into a piping hot potato…nor do you want to hold one in your hand.
 Speaking from experience.
 Patience has never been my strong suit.